 But which is the best London Bus Tour?

-We've compared them based on customer reviews and cost.
+We've compared all four based on customer reviews and cost.
 It's worth noting that you can often beat the 'official' prices by booking via a third party such as Wowcher, Groupon or Living Social.

 Which London Bus Tour gets the best reviews?